Code-Institute-Submissions/MarcSparks7-Milestone-project-UXD/README.md

 a.These are clearly visible on the home screen of the website.

- .I want to be able to leave feedback from my experience with dealing with the company/I want to be able to contact to book/ contact for another date.
+ ### I want to be able to leave feedback from my experience with dealing with the company/I want to be able to contact to book/ contact for another date.

 a.The navigation bar clearly highlights the "Contact" Page.